Create an Experience Builder app

 A list of potential infographics appears.
 You can choose the infographics that are most important to your business.
 For example, real estate agents at your company frequently use demographic profiles, demographic summaries, and Esri Tapestry Segmentation profiles, so you'll include those infographics.

-13. Uncheck the box next to Esri Infographics.
+12. Uncheck the box next to Esri Infographics to deselect all infographics.
 Check the boxes for Demographic Profile, Demographic Summary, and Dominant Tapestry Profile.

 Select infographics parameters